OpenStack for Enterprise/App Developers: Should they care?

 OpenShift Origin Community Manager, Red Hat

 Diane Mueller is a Cloud Evangelist & Community Lead at Red Hat focused on developing the community around the OpenShift Origin PaaS Open Source project (http://openshift.redhat.com).
 She has been designing & implementing financial applications at Fortune 500 corporations for over 20 years.
 Diane has been actively involved in cloud interoperability standards development efforts of OASIS/TOSCA & the financial XML data standard XBRL Open Standard (http://www.xbrl.org).
-She lives and...
+She lives and works in...
 Read More →

 Principal Architect, Rackspace, Rackspace